 In 1982 the council had completed its refurbishment of two former Hillview blocks, Tonbridge and Hastings houses.
 They looked wonderfully pristine and were a testament to what the rest of Hillview could look like.
 Thus, the Save Hillview Campaign was launched with the same youthful energy that propelled the squatters movement and other manifestations of the new counter-culture.
 The first task was to win over the local community to the idea.
 Not easy, given the estate’s continued notoriety.

-A terrible example of municipal vandalism closer to home was Tolmer’s Square, a charming but decaying enclave of Victorian houses just behind Euston Rd that had be- come the centre of an epic 17-year battle- ground between tenants and property developers who wanted to replace the whole lot with offices.
+A terrible example of municipal vandalism closer to home was Tolmer’s Square, a charming but decaying enclave of Victorian houses just behind Euston Rd that had become the centre of an epic 17-year battle between tenants and property developers who wanted to replace the whole lot with offices.

-The recently completed Regent’s Place has moved the process a stage further and, if the HS2 train link goes ahead, will see the area around Euston Station rebuilt.
+The recently completed Regent’s Place has moved the process a stage further and, if the HS2 train link goes ahead, the entire area around Euston Station will become a forest of steel and glass.
 Already, council blocks on the Regent’s Park Estate are being sized up for demolition and Drummond St, famous for its Indian eateries, faces annihilation.

 Tolmers Square was another famous squat of the day and I was sent down to cover the inevitable eviction in May 1979.
 The 50 or so squatters put up little resistance and it was over very quickly.
 But I remember them standing forlornly around the piles of their belongings that had been dumped in the middle of the square not knowing where to go.
 Many of them ended up in Hillview and, like their Huntley St comrades, regarded it as their next battlefield.